REG - 70.00.2 Data and Information Regulation

 9.4.4 Departments shall define rules and/or procedures for authorized personnel to securely access systems from off-site.
 Rules and procedures shall include the following:

-9.4.4.1 Use of agency-approved virus prevention and detection software;
+9.4.4.1 Use of agency-approved virus prevention and detection software.

-9.4.4.2 Use of personal firewalls that are configured to block unauthorized incoming connections;
+9.4.4.2 Use of personal firewalls that are configured to block unauthorized incoming connections.

-9.4.4.3 Securing home wireless networks, and properly using other non-State Wi-Fi connections;
+9.4.4.3 Securing home wireless networks and properly using other non-State Wi-Fi connections.

-9.4.4.4 Protecting mobile computing devices and portable computing devices such as smart phones, tablets, and portable storage devices such as compact disks (CDs), digital video disks (DVDs), media players (MP3 players), flash drives, or other similar devices that are used to conduct the public’s business;
+9.4.4.4 Protecting mobile computing devices and portable computing devices such as smart phones, tablets, and portable storage devices such as compact disks (CDs), digital video disks (DVDs), media players (MP3 players), flash drives, or other similar devices that are used to conduct the public’s business.

 9.4.4.6 Use of encryption products to protect data stored on off-site systems, if applicable.

-9.4.5 Departments shall require personnel received training from ITS for properly accessing systems from off-site and for keeping antivirus software and personal firewall software up to date with the latest signature files and patches.
+9.4.5 Departments shall require personnel receive training from ITS for properly accessing systems from off-site and for keeping antivirus software and personal firewall software up to date with the latest signature files and patches.

-9.4.6 Require instructions and training from ITS for protecting confidential information transferred to, processed on or stored on non-State-issued systems, such as personal computers at home.
+9.4.6 Require instructions and training from ITS for protecting confidential information transferred to, processed on, or stored on non-State-issued systems, such as personal computers at home.

 9.4.7 Department employees who are authorized to work from home shall ensure that they comply with all NCCU regulatory requirements relevant to working offsite.
 Personnel shall take extra precautions to ensure that confidential information stored on personal computers or electronic devices is not divulged to unauthorized persons, including family members.
 For purposes of this regulation, “mobile communication devices” includes mobile phones, IP phones, pagers, smart phones, tablets, etc. Some of these devices are multifunctional and may be used for voice calls, text messages, email, Internet access, and may allow access to computers and/or networks.